art

 A Dutch Eye on American Pop

 Westenberg studied at the Dutch Film Academy in Amsterdam and brought that European visual tradition with her when she moved to Los Angeles.
-The Dutch sensibility in her work is easy to underestimate if you're only thinking about Golden Age painting — but it shows up in more practical ways: in her attention to how color functions psychologically, in her willingness to let a shot simply be beautiful without explaining itself.
+The Dutch sensibility in her work is easy to underestimate if you're only thinking about Golden Age painting.
+It shows up in more practical ways: in her attention to how color functions psychologically, in her willingness to let a shot simply be beautiful without explaining itself.

 That formal confidence is rarer than it should be.
 Most directors in the music video space are working against the genre's promotional pressures, trying to make art within a format designed for commerce.
 Westenberg seems to have resolved that tension at a foundational level: her work feels made, not assembled.